 They do serve a full menu, I saw others eating around me and the food looked amazing, but I didn’t have a chance to try it myself.
 Can anyone recommend any dishes?

-Of course I went back!
+Of course, I went back!
 This is one of my favorite pubs in all of Europe.
 This time I couldn’t resist ordering some food.
 I tried the Beef and Guinness Stew which was served with mashed potatoes on top.
 Yes… sooo good (I don’t know why mashed potatoes don’t come on everything).

-Mentioned previously but mentioning again incase you skipped the food section.
+Mentioned previously but mentioning again in case you skipped the food section.
 Go get a beer and see the live authentic Irish music 7 days a week.

 The first night in Dublin I took a walk around and stumbled upon this area.
 It is a very eccentric area with what seems to be a wide range of bars and pubs.
 There is something for everyone and just a nice place to walk around.

 A few years after visiting Dublin, I had the opportunity to spend a day there between flights.
 I stayed in a hostel called Times Hostel on College Street very close to the Temple Bar area.
-It was a random day, maybe a Monday or Tuesday, and I thought maybe the nightlife wouldn’t be impressive, but I couldn’t be more wrong.
+It was a Monday or Tuesday, and I thought maybe the nightlife wouldn’t be impressive, but I couldn’t be more wrong.
 I had an absolute blast, and I was completely by myself.
 Everyone was so friendly and very drunk, amazing live music coming from every door, it was such a good time.
 I had to tear myself away at 10 pm to get back to my hostel for some sleep before an early flight.

 I hope this list gave you some inspiration to travel to Dublin.
-It is a really wonderful city with a buzzing energy.
+It is a really wonderful city with buzzing energy.
 Did I miss any of your favorite spots?
 Leave them in the comments!